robotsguide/webapp-busy-utils/README.md

 Install this addon using ember-cli
 ```
-ember install busy-utils
+ember install @busybusy/utils
 ```

 Usage
 ------------------------------------------------------------------------------

-Use busy-utils in your js files
+Use @busybusy/utils in your js files
 ```
-import { Assert } from 'busy-utils';
+import { Assert } from '@busybusy/utils';

 Assert.test('some message', someTest === someValue);
 ```